-- The Land of Morning Calm
+- The Land of the Morning Calm

 - Amid the current situation with uncertainty—where the weight of political turmoil, election fraud conspiracy, and the spectre of martial law suffocates the present—South Korea finds itself caught in an escalating crisis, marked by deepening polarization and political instability.